Does the brain have a special capacity to retain and remember language?

 For teachers, one of the more dispiriting hallmarks of life at the chalkface is pupils’ inability to retain information.
-The joy of yesterday, when pupils successfully articulated how Shelley used structure in Ozymandias to reflect the shifting and precarious nature of power, is obliterated when a day later those same pupils have forgotten what a stanza is.
+The joy of hearing pupils successfully articulate how, in Ozymandias, Shelley used structure to reflect the shifting and precarious nature of power turns to dejected resignation when the following lesson those same pupils seem to have forgotten what a ‘stanza’ is.

 However, one area where this observation doesn’t hold is in retention of vocabulary, particularly by EAL learners.
 During a meeting with my (wonderful) mentor last week, she praised a dictionary task I had done with a low-ability set while we studied ‘Storm on the Island’.
 After reflecting for a moment I said: “It’s incredible, EAL kids remember all the vocab I teach them.
 They don’t remember anything else I teach,” I added, somewhat tongue-in-cheek, “but they can recall words defined for them six-months ago.
 It’s actually insane.”
 She nodded sagely, my mentor, and we went on with the meeting.